sirn/fanboi2/README.md

 3. Run `cat builds/bootstrap.sh | ssh user@host sudo sh`
 4. Configure NFS mount or clone the project according to the instruction above.

-### Docker Compose

-To ease the development, we also provide a [Docker Compose](https://docs.docker.com/compose/) file suitable for both development and evaluation purpose.
-Please note that the resulting Dockerfile is not being used in [Fanboi Channel](https://fanboi.ch/) and may regress from time to time.
-To use this `docker-compose.yml` for evaluation purpose, simply use the auto-configuration tool:

-    $ ./docker-gen.sh -o docker-compose.override.yml
-    $ docker-compose up -d

-In case you wish to develop using Docker Compose, instead run:

-    $ ./docker-gen.sh -d -o docker-compose.override.yml
-    $ docker-compose up --build -d

-Please inspect and adjust `docker-compose.override.yml` as needed.

 ### Submitting changes

 To submit patches to mailing list: